-Time-definite international shipments as our core business
+Time-definite international shipments

 Our virtual airline

-Our global network consists of several airlines, some of which we own 100 %.
-The combination of our own and purchased capacities, which includes varied contract periods, allows us to respond flexibly to fluctuating demand.
-The following figure illustrates how the available freight capacity is organised and offered on the market.
-The largest buyer of the available freight capacities is the DHL Global Forwarding business unit.
+Our global air freight network is operated by multiple airlines, some of which are wholly owned by the Group.
+The combination of our own and purchased capacities allows us to respond flexibly to fluctuating demand.
+The following graphic illustrates how our available freight capacity is organised and offered on the market.
+Most of the freight capacity is used for TDI, our main product.
+If any cargo space remains on our own flights, we sell it to customers in the air freight sector.
+The largest buyer of remaining capacity is theDHL Global Forwarding business unit.

 In order to keep our commitments to our customers as a global network operator, we monitor their satisfaction and changing requirements, for example through our Insanely Customer Centric Culture programme and with the Net Promoter Approach.